PSYC 645 Developmental Psychopathology

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-This course is designed to acquaint students with the major concepts, theories, methodologies, and empirical findings in the field of developmental psychopathology.
-Students will learn to critically evaluate and apply current theory and research in order to understand the biological, psychological, and sociocultural factors associated with the development of psychopathology in children and adolescents.
-Finally, students will learn to integrate basic and applied psychological theory and practice with a biblical perspective and a Christ-centered approach to assessing, diagnosing, and treating young people who suffer from psychological disorders.
+This course is designed to acquaint the student with the major concepts, theories, methodologies, and empirical findings in the field of developmental psychopathology.
+The student will learn to critically evaluate and apply current theory and research in order to understand the biological, psychological, and sociocultural factors associated with the development of psychopathology in children and adolescents.
+Finally, the student will learn to integrate basic and applied psychological theory and practice with a biblical perspective and a Christ-centered approach to assessing, diagnosing, and treating young people who suffer from psychological disorders.

 Course Requirements Checklist